LIMLabSWC/ratter/docs/recent-refactoring/experport-cleanup.md

 ### Phase 1: Backup and Documentation
 Changes are version controlled on `integration-junk-removal` branch

-### Phase 2: Gradual Removal
+### Phase 2: Gradual Archiving
-- Remove files in "confirmed unused" category
+- Archive files in "confirmed unused" category
 - Run protocols
 - If issues arise, restore the files